 War.
 It’s a way of life for many service members stationed or deployed around the world.
 Chaplains aren’t exempt…in fact, chaplains join the military and choose to go to war with their troops to care for the spiritual needs of their “flock” during some of life’s most difficult days.
 The chaplain’s task is summed up in the Army’s stated Religious Support Core Competencies: “Nurture the living, care for the wounded, honor the dead.”1

 This blog is mainly the experiences of one American chaplain at war, but also in peace.
-It’s told in multiple threads from various assignments around the world to include three from deployments to Afghanistan, Iraq and Korea.
+It’s told in multiple threads from various assignments around the world to include three from deployments to Afghanistan, Iraq and Korea and an assignment to Alaska.
 Some pages will bleed thoughts, fears, frustrations, joys, challenges and blessings; others will resemble travelogues.

 People may argue that an assignment to Korea isn’t really a deployment, that we’re not really on the front lines or at war.
 But come to Korea (in uniform) and you will see things differently.
 Nearly from day 1 on the peninsula, Service Members are reminded that North and South Korea remain in a state of war.
 The armistice that was signed in July of 1953 did not end the war but rather just allowed for a cease-fire (in fact, South Korea wasn’t willing to -and did not- sign the armistice agreement).
 There are not many news cycles that go by without some reminder of how fragile “peace” in Korea really is, so military members from all branches remain vigilant and in a constant state of readiness, prepared to respond to an attack from the north at a moments notice.